4 Steps to Buying a New Construction Home

 Building a new construction home may sound like a challenging process.
 However, breaking the process down into simple steps can make the process overall easier.
 The following information can guide homebuyers through the process of buying the land, choosing a builder, and determining which home features are most important for their future home.

 Make a List of Must-Haves

-Before getting started with a new construction home, it's important for home buyers to make a list of must-haves.
+Before beginning to look for a new construction home, in addition to researching mortgage options, home buyers need to make a list of must-haves.
 Some home buyers prioritize features like a backyard pool for recreation, a large yard for gardening, or a home that is relatively small and easy to maintain.

 Often, home buyers must know their goals for the future before creating a list of must-haves.
 This may involve having discussions about how long they want to live in the house, whether they will have pets, and so on.
 Having these discussions before building can help ensure that the house they build will meet their needs for a long time to come.

 Before moving forward with shopping for land or discussing a home with a builder, home buyers need to establish a budget.
 A thoughtfully made budget can help home buyers purchase a home they can afford without committing themselves to monthly mortgage payments that they may not be able to afford in the future.

 To make a budget, home buyers must start by contacting lenders.
 Good lenders can help home buyers shop around for a construction mortgage to help them buy a home.
 Getting pre-approved can help buyers determine the maximum they would be qualified to borrow and how much they would have to pay each month if they borrowed the maximum.
 This can help buyers decide how much they can afford to borrow.

 Choose the Land

 When choosing land, home buyers should consider various factors, including location, nearby services, commute time, view, amenities, and environmental quality.
 Home buyers should get a professional inspection of the property before making an offer to buy.
 Land inspectors can examine air quality, water quality, soil contaminants, and more.